P-coryan/gf180/README.md

 ## Installation

-### Installation for new python users

-If you don't have python installed on your system you can [download the gdsfactory installer](https://github.com/gdsfactory/gdsfactory/releases) that includes python3, miniconda and all gdsfactory plugins.

 ### Installation for developers

 For developers you need to `git clone` the GitHub repository, fork it, git add, git commit, git push and merge request your changes.